alexmolas/suite/README.md

 result = tester(obscure_multiply)
 print(result)

+# {'reasoning': "The function's docstring states that it should multiply x by y.
+# However, the implementation returns x + y, which is addition instead of multiplication.
+# Therefore, the implementation does not correctly fulfill what is described in the docstring.",
+# 'passed': False}
 ```

 In this example, the implementation of `multiply` contains an error (it uses addition instead of multiplication).
 When the `tester` is called with the `multiply` function, it evaluates the implementation against the docstring, providing feedback on any discrepancies.
 This process helps ensure that the function behaves as expected and adheres to its documentation.